ClimbingMachine/Bayesian-Causal-Inference/README.md

 These codes are written in Stan through interfaces into R computing environments (RStan).
 The .R file is the original file.
 The Bayesian Time Series Model is construncted in /*Stan file for Tourist Visits Data*/.

 Finally, datasets for this research can be found online.
-We are currently asking for research-use permission fromt the client.
+We are currently asking for research-use permission from the client.
 After the permission, we can upload several estimation results related to it.